 (A) Interim Orders Without Hearing.
-At any stage in the proceedings, a magistrate may enter interim orders with the consent of the parties or when a party is in default.
+At any stage in the proceedings, a magistrate may enter interim orders with or without the consent of the parties or when a party is in default.
 Whether or not the parties agree, a magistrate may enter a Family Division Scheduling Order.
-At their initial court appearance, the parties shall be advised of their right to have a judge determine interim parental rights and responsibilities.
-To exercise this right, a party must file a written request with the court clerk either before or at the time of their initial court appearance.
-In the absence of such a written request, the parties' consent will be presumed, and a magistrate may determine interim parental rights and responsibilities.